Kotlin/kotlinx.coroutines/coroutines-guide.md

 <!--- TEST LINES_START_UNORDERED -->

-The default dispatcher that we've used in previous sections is representend by [DefaultDispatcher], which is equal to [CommonPool] in the current implementation.
+The default dispatcher that we've used in previous sections is represented by [DefaultDispatcher], which is equal to [CommonPool] in the current implementation.
 So, `launch { ... }` is the same as `launch(DefaultDispatcher) { ... }`, which is the same as `launch(CommonPool) { ... }`.